Virginia's Beef Story:

-How are cattle raised?
+How are Cattle Raised?

 Virginia is mostly a cow-calf state, due to its abundance of pasture lands and lack of grain crops.
 Learn what "Cow-Calf" means, and about the other segments of the business.

-Meat Virginia's Producers
+Meet Virginia's Producers

 Virginia has over 23,000 beef cattle producers or farmers.
 Hear from them about how they raise cattle, their favorite beef recipes, and why they love their jobs.